Houston Center: Fulbright Tower

 The Fulbright Tower is a 52-story skyscraper originally known as 3 Houston Center.
 The tower has 1247061 sqft of Class A office space.
 The building at one point was owned by ChevronTexaco.
 As of 2005 Crescent owns the tower in a joint venture with the affiliates of GE Asset Management and JPMorgan Asset Management.

 Construction on the tower was scheduled to begin in November 1980.
 The building was built in 1982 by W.S.
 Bellows Construction Corporation.
 The tower property was developed in 1985.
 Fulbright & Jaworski became a tenant during that year.
 Chevron became the building's main tenant, and its name became the Chevron Tower.
 Fulbright & Jaworski renegotiated and extended its lease in 2003 and retained the possibility of naming rights; as of 2005 the firm occupies 350000 sqft of space.
 On February 24, 2005, Crescent completed the joint venture agreement involving the Fulbright Tower; a pension fund investor advised by JPMorgan Asset Management bought a 60% ownership interest in the building and an affiliate of GE Asset Management bought a 16.15% ownership interest.
 In 2004 ChevronTexaco sold the building to Crescent.
 During that year the tower was 49% occupied.
 By March 2005 ChevronTexaco planned to move its operations out of the tower after buying 1500 Louisiana Street in Downtown Houston.
 Fulbright & Jaworski used their naming rights, and in 2005 the building gained the name Fulbright Tower.
 In 2005 the Fulbright Tower was 57% occupied.
 In 2006 Chevron Corporation still occupied three floors at the Fulbright Tower.
 In 2009 Conway MacKenzie leased 4619 sqft at the Fulbright Tower.

 Proposed additions

 Crescent proposed the building of 6 Houston Center in the 2000s.
 As of 2009 the plans did not materialize.

+The Highlight at Houston Center

-The Shops at Houston Center
+The Shops at Houston Center was renamed The Highlight at Houston Center in 2021.

 As of 2010 4 Houston Center's Shops at Houston Center has over 35 specialty retailers and 30 restaurants; as of the same year 14,000 people per day shop at the Shops at Houston Center.
 The Houston Chronicle said that the shops are "a haven for the lunch-hour shopping fix."
 In 2003 a major renovation by Development Design Group of Baltimore was enacted.

 Retail operations at The Shops at Houston Center include: